pika/pika/docs/index.rst

 - Support "b" short-short-int AMQP data type (#318)
 - Docstring type fix in adapters/select_connection (#316) fix by Rikard Hultén
 - IPv6 not supported (#309)
+- Stop the HeartbeatChecker when connection is closed (#307)

 **Other**